-ARE prohibited by any federal, state, or local law, rule or regulation or broker/agent represents any seller with respect to a property, then broker/agent shall not represent the Housing Commission with respect to the potential acquisition and the broker/agent consents to the Housing Commission's acquisition of such property utilizing another broker/agent, or without a broker and the broker/agent waives the right to receive a commission or other compensation of any kind whatsoever with respect to the Housing Commission's acquisition of such property.
-Nothing herein shall prohibit or otherwise limit the broker/agent's right to compensation from the seller of the property which compensation shall be disclosed to the Housing Commission in writing prior to the execution of the purchase and sale agreement.
+However, if either the Housing Commission determines that such representation or other interest ARE prohibited by any federal, state, or local law, rule or regulation or broker/agent represents any seller with respect to a property, then broker/agent shall not represent the Housing Commission with respect to the potential acquisition and the broker/agent consents to the Housing Commission's acquisition of such property utilizing another broker/agent, or without a broker and the broker/agent waives the right to receive a commission or other compensation of any kind whatsoever with respect to the Housing Commission's acquisition of such property.

 The Housing Commission's determination under this section must be in writing and signed by the designated officer of the Housing Commission.